React-Automation-Studio/React-Automation-Studio/README.md

 On a desktop running Chrome, whilst viewing the website, click on the 3 dots at the top right and the click more tools and then create shortcut.
 Tick open as window and then create and the PWA will be installed on your desktop.

-**Note**: Unless HTTPS is enabled then when viewing the PWA, a banner at the top stating that the webapp is unsecure will appear,
+**Note**: Unless HTTPS is enabled then when viewing the PWA, a banner at the top stating that the webapp is insecure will appear,

 # 6 Theme and color scheme
 Refer to theme section in the style guide.